-- 2.7.7 To protect sites and areas of cultural and spiritual significance to Tangata Whenua from the adverse effects of inappropriate subdivision, use, and development of resources. - 2.7.8 To recognise and provide for development and use of whenua5 by Iwi, and hapū and whānau that enhances their social, cultural and economic well-being in a way that achieves sustainable management of the environment. - 2.7.9 To provide Tangata Whenua with opportunities to participate and partner in resource management processes and decision-making. - 2.7.10 To have particular regard to the concept of Kaitiakitanga as defined by Tāngata Whenua of the District in respect of the management of natural and physical resources. - 2.7.11 To provide for papakāinga development-6on ancestral land7 owned by Tangata Whenua.8
+- 2.7.6 To recognise and provide for the relationship of T\u00e4ngata Whenua and their culture and traditions (including mauri) with land, water, sites and areas of cultural and spiritual significance, w\u00e4hit tapu and other taonga. - 2.7.7 To protect sites and areas of cultural and spiritual significance to T\u00e4ngata Whenua from the adverse effects of inappropriate subdivision, use, and development of resources. - 2.7.8 To recognise and provide for development by Iwi and hapū that enhances their social, cultural and economic well-being in a way that achieves sustainable management of the environment. - 2.7.9 To provide T\u00e4ngata Whenua with opportunities to participate in resource management processes and decision-making.

+2.7.10 To have particular regard_to the concept of Kaitiakitanga as defined by Tāngata Whenua of the District in respect of the management of natural and physical resources.

-- 2.7.12 Establish formal and informal working relationships with Tāngata Whenua within which a partnership regarding resource management matters may be defined, addressed and decided. - 2.7.13 To actively engage with Tāngata Whenua when addressing matters of concern to lwi and hapū, including recognition of the relationship of Tāngata Whenua and their culture and traditions with land, water, sites and areas of cultural and spiritual significance, wāhi tapu and other taonga. - 2.7.14 To encourage, where appropriate, as part of the determination of resource consent applications, consultation with Tāngata Whenua be undertaken and reported to the decision-making authority. - 2.7.15 Identify sites and areas of cultural and spiritual significance to T\u00e4ngata Whenua for protection from inappropriate subdivision, use and development based on criteria developed with T\u00e4ngata Whenua. - 2.7.16 Avoid effects in the first instance, and if they cannot be avoided, then remedy or mitigate any adverse effects of activities that could destroy, degrade or damage the cultural values associated with a site or area of cultural or spiritual significance when assessing proposals for subdivision, use and development. - 2.7.17 Enable the development of papakaāinga-housing whilst managing potential adverse effects on amenity values.
+- 2.7.11 Establish formal and informal working relationships with Tāngata Whenua within which a partnership regarding resource management matters may be defined, addressed and decided. - 2.7.12 To actively engage with Tāngata Whenua when addressing matters of concern to lwi and hapū, including recognition of the relationship of Tāngata Whenua and their culture and traditions with land, water, sites and areas of cultural and spiritual significance, wāhi tapu and other taonga. - 2.7.13 To encourage, where appropriate, as part of the determination of resource consent applications, consultation with Tāngata Whenua be undertaken and reported to the decision-making authority. - 2.7.14 Identify sites and areas of cultural and spiritual significance to Tāngata Whenua for protection from inappropriate subdivision, use and development based on criteria developed with Tāngata Whenua. - 2.7.15 Avoid effects in the first instance, and if they cannot be avoided, then remedy or mitigate any adverse effects of activities that could destroy, degrade or damage the cultural values associated with a site or area of cultural or spiritual significance when assessing proposals for subdivision, use and development. - 2.7.16 Enable the development of papakainga housing whilst managing potential adverse effects on amenity values. - 2.7.17 Enable the development and maintenance of Marae whilst managing effects on the character and amenity of the Residential, Commercial and Rural Zones. - 2.7.18 Identify the Parihaka Cultural Area and recognise its historical and cultural significance to Tāngata Whenua and the community, by providing for development and a range of activities based on the needs and values of Tāngata Whenua. - 2.7.19 Recognise and provide for development and a range of activities by Iwi and hapū on key sites to meet the needs and values of Tāngata Whenua.